knutbugg/FALKOR/README.md

-# Falkor
+# Falkor | Automated Trading Platform
-Falkor is my automated trading strategy
 ![Alt text](falkor.jpg?raw=true "Falkor from The Neverending Story")

-# Project Title

-One Paragraph of project description goes here
+Falkor is a multi-exchange, light-weight, and highy customizable automated trading platform.
+Currently, only supported for Binance

 ## Getting Started